RecipeShare Test Kitchen

-Fall-off-the-bone Filipino-style barbecue ribs simmered in beer, soy sauce, spices, and aromatics—perfect for holidays and gatherings.
+Fall-off-the-bone Filipino-style barbecue ribs simmered in beer, soy sauce, spices, and aromatics, then glazed until sticky and browned.

-Fall-off-the-bone Filipino-style barbecue ribs simmered in beer, soy sauce, spices, and aromatics—perfect for holidays and gatherings.
+Fall-off-the-bone Filipino-style barbecue ribs simmered in beer, soy sauce, spices, and aromatics, then glazed until sticky and browned.

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Place ribs in a large pot and add enough water to cover.
+Place the ribs in a large pot and add enough water to cover.

-Add soy sauce, ketchup, ginger, curry powder, smoked paprika, black pepper, brown sugar, garlic, and beer.
+Add the soy sauce, ketchup, ginger, curry powder, paprika, black pepper, brown sugar, garlic, and beer.

-Bring to a boil, then lower heat and simmer 1.5–2 hours until tender.
+Bring to a boil, then lower the heat and simmer until the ribs are tender.

-Lightly grill ribs while brushing generously with the reduced sauce.
+Grill or sear the ribs while brushing them with the reduced sauce.

-Transfer to a platter, garnish with parsley, and serve with extra sauce on the side.
+Transfer to a platter, garnish with parsley, and serve with extra sauce.

 12/27/2025